 Video analysis or in person assessment on a static trainer will then be utilised to assess your cycling form and help us understand why specific tissue may be under more load.
 Modifications may be needed to help you reduce your injury risk as well as help you improve your cycling.
 Educating you about your condition as well as how to best manage it is the corner stone of our consultations.
 With the information we can then make a management plan for you.
 This can help you to reduce your pain levels and continue or return to cycling in a safe manner.
 This may include exercises, training plan modifications, return-to-ride programs and also guidance on footwear and bike fit.

 Our Osteopath Dr Nick Foulds has a special interest in cycling assessment, performance and management of cycling related injuries and complaints.
 He has worked with the royal British legion twice on their Pedal to Paris tours from London.
 Working on the cyclists along the tour from London to Paris.
 He has also worked out of the Olympic Velodrome in London turning his hand at everything from road cycling, BMX and mountain biking to track cycling on the velodromes 42 degree banks!

 Nick also cycles to work daily truly he is one of you.
 If you would like to see Nick, he is available

-- Tuesday or Thursday at our Brisbane City Clinic.
+- Monday – Friday at our Brisbane City Clinic.